ipinfo/sample-database/IP Geolocation/README.md

 *[data updated as of May, 2024]*

-The following database schema represents the CSV database.
-We also provide JSON and MMDB format data.
+The following database schema represents the CSV and JSON database.

 | Field Name    | Example          | Data Type | Notes                                                    |
 |---------------|------------------|-----------|----------------------------------------------------------|